banisterious/obsidian-canvas-roots/docs/planning/post-import-cleanup-wizard.md

 # Post-Import Cleanup Wizard

+## Status: ✅ Complete

+All 10 wizard steps implemented and tested.
+See Implementation Progress section for details.

 ## Overview

 A step-by-step wizard that guides users through the recommended post-import cleanup sequence.
 After importing a messy GEDCOM file, users currently must navigate multiple Control Center tabs and run operations in the correct order.
 The wizard consolidates this into a single guided experience.